kjwilder/old/README.md

   It will not compile with a modern C++ compiler.
 - Later commits include tests and updates to make the code compile with newer compilers.

+### About `avlgrid.h`
+- The standard library `set` provides equivalent and additional functionality with better performance.
+- This implementation was designed for a specific purpose: Insert and store a large list of items.
+The items are kept sorted, and insertions are O(log(n)).
+- The main function is `insert`, which will insert a new item iff it is not equal to any item previously inserted.